AYASHI/newsreader/README.md

 ### CocoaPods

 [CocoaPods](http://cocoapods.org) needs to be installed to run this demo.
-Once installed, run the following command:
+Once installed, run the following command in the project's root folder:

 ```ruby
 pod install